-- 1. Policy statement. - 2.
-Definition. - 3.
-Implementation. - 4.
-Equality statement. - 5.
-Policy compliance, monitoring, and review. - 6.
-Roles and responsibilities. - 6.1 The role of all staff including supply staff, volunteers, and contractors - 6.2 The Role of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead - 6.3 The role of the Headteacher - 6.4 The role of Teachers - 6.5 The role of the Governing Body/Proprietors - 7.
-Children reporting safeguarding concerns. - 8.
-Opportunities to teach safeguarding. - 9.
-OUR ROLE IN SUPPORTING CHILDREN WHO ARE VULNERABLE AND AT RISK THROUGH A CHILD CENTRED AND COORDINATED APPROACH - 9.1 Children who may require Early Help - 9.2 Children in need with a Social Worker - 9.3 Looked After Children and Previously Looked After Children - 9.4 Children requiring support with their mental health. - 9.5 Children with SEN/Disabilities/Health conditions - 9.6 Contextual safeguarding (Extra Familial Harm) - 9.7 Children who live in Private Fostering arrangements
+- 1. Policy statement.

+- 2. Definition.

+- 3. Implementation.

+- 4. Equality statement.

+- 5. Policy compliance, monitoring, and review.

+- 6. Roles and responsibilities.

+- 6.1 The role of all staff including supply staff, volunteers, and contractors

+- 6.2 The Role of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead

+- 6.3 The role of the Headteacher

+- 6.4 The role of Teachers

+- 6.5 The role of the Governing Body/Proprietors

+- 6.6 (Please add any other roles if you wish to, for example school counsellor)

+- 7. Checking the identity and suitability of visitors

+- 8. Children reporting safeguarding concerns.

+- 9. Opportunities to teach safeguarding.

+- 10. OUR ROLE IN SUPPORTING CHILDREN WHO ARE VULNERABLE AND AT RISK THROUGH A CHILD CENTRED AND COORDINATED APPROACH

+- 10.1 Children who may require Early Help

+- 10.2 Children in need with a Social Worker

+- 10.3 Looked After Children and Previously Looked After Children

+- 10.4 Children requiring support with their mental health.

+- 10.5 Children with SEN/Disabilities/Health conditions

+- 10.6 Harm outside the Home (Extra Familial Harm)

+- 10.7 Children who live in Private Fostering arrangements

-10. Recognising and identifying abuse, neglect and significant harm.
+- 11. Recognising and identifying abuse, neglect and significant harm.

-- 10.1 Physical abuse
+- 11.1 Physical abuse

-- 10.2 Emotional abuse
+- 11.2 Emotional abuse

-- 10.3 Sexual abuse
+- 11.3 Sexual abuse

-- 10.4 Neglect
+- 11.4 Neglect

-11. Specific safeguarding issues.
+- 12. Specific safeguarding issues.

 - 12.1 Sharing of nudes and semi nudes

-- 12. 2 Online safety and the use of mobile technology and cameras
+- 12.2 Online safety and the use of mobile technology and cameras

 - 12.3 Remote learning and safeguarding

 - 12.4 Children absent from school/ missing education

-- 12. 5 Missing: Children who run away or go missing from home or care
+- 12.5 Missing: Children who run away or go missing from home or care

 - 12.6 Domestic abuse

-- 12. 7 Child Sexual Exploitation (CSE)
+- 12.7 Child Sexual Exploitation (CSE)

 - 12.8 Child Criminal Exploitation (CCE)

 - 12.9 Serious Violence

 - 12.10 Modern Slavery Trafficked Children

 - 12.11 Homelessness

 - 12.12 Children and the court system

 - 12.13 Children with family members in prison

 - 12.14 Bullying including prejudiced based abuse, racist incidents and cyber bullying.

 - 12.15 Gaming

 - 12.16 Abuse linked to Faith and Belief

 - 12.17 Gender Based Violence/ Violence against Women and Girls

 - 12.18 So-called 'Honour-Based' Abuse (including FGM, Forced Marriage and Breast Ironing)

-- 12.19 Preventing radicalisation (training)

-- 12.20 Parental mental health

-12.21 Self-harm

-12.22 Child abduction and community safety incidents

-- 12. What to do if staff are concerned about a child's welfare. - 13.
-Dealing with disclosures/Listening to children/Notifying parents. - 14.
-Making a referral. - 15.
-Child on Child Abuse. - 16.
-Sexual violence and sexual harassment between children in schools/sexually harmful behaviours. - 17.
-Partnership with parents. - 18.
-Working with professionals/multi-agency working. - 19.
-Supervision. - 20.
-Confidentiality and information sharing. - 21.
-Record Keeping/Child Protection File. - 22.
-MANAGING ALLEGATIONS OR SAFEGUARDING CONCERNS AGAINST A MEMBER OF STAFF OR PERSON IN SCHOOL. - 23.
-Whistleblowing. - 24.
-The use of 'reasonable force' in schools and colleges. - 25.
-Use of school or college premises for non-school college activities. - 26.
-Complaints. - 27.
+- 12.19 Preventing radicalisation (training) - 12.20 Parental mental health - 12.21 Self-harm - 12.22 Child abduction and community safety incidents - 13.
+What to do if staff are concerned about a child's welfare. - 14.
+Dealing with disclosures/Listening to children/Notifying parents. - 15.
+Concerns about a child/Support Services for Children - 16.
+Child on Child Abuse. - 17.
+Sexual violence and sexual harassment between children in schools/sexually harmful behaviours. - 18.
+Partnership with parents. - 19.
+Working with professionals/multi-agency working. - 20.
+Supervision. - 21.
+Confidentiality and information sharing. - 22.
+Record Keeping/Child Protection File. - 23.
+MANAGING ALLEGATIONS OR SAFEGUARDING CONCERNS AGAINST A MEMBER OF STAFF OR PERSON IN SCHOOL. - 24.
+Whistleblowing. - 25.
+The use of 'reasonable force' in schools and colleges. - 26.
+Use of school or college premises for non-school college activities. - 27.
+Complaints. - 28.
 Useful Contacts